Getting Started with Placement Agencies

 Keep in mind:

-- A placement agency is a third party working to match your skills and long-term goals to a job.
+- A placement agency is a third party working to find an individual whose skills match their client's job opening needs.

 - Be professional in all of your interactions and treat agencies as you would an employer.

 - Be available.
 Most agencies expect you to make yourself available when they offer you a position.
-If you turn down more than a couple of opportunities, they may not be as quick to consider you for the future.
+If you turn down more than a couple of opportunities, they may not be as quick to consider you for future positions.

 - Make a list of the skills you have to offer to an employer.